COGS108/Overview/README.md

 COGS 108 - Data Science in Practice - is a class offered by the Cognitive Science Department of UC San Diego, taught by Professor Shannon Ellis.
 Here is an overview and map of the COGS 108 Organization, which hosts materials and assignments for the class.

+## Syllabus

-The most recent iteration of this class is Spring quarter 2019, the syllabus for which is available [here](https://github.com/COGS108/Overview/blob/master/COGS108-Syllabus.pdf).
+The most recent iteration of this class is Spring quarter 2019, the **syllabus** for which is available [here](https://github.com/COGS108/Overview/blob/master/COGS108-Syllabus.pdf).

 ## Lectures